crazybilly/muadc/README.md

 ## TODO
 * givingfactor - a function to bin giving (or wealth capacity) into various factor levels
 * startup - revise, make useful or remove
+* renormalize - lots of edge cases need to be considered